HACKSSENTIAL RULES ~ CHAPTER VII

 The damage of a SS spell is up to the GM evaluation; however, it should be defined according to the following constraints:

-The backfire damage can be recovered according to the normal rules of recovery (see Healing) or 1 point per hour with meditation (i.e. a silent and quiet place, complete immobility and no interruptions whatsoever).
+The backfire damage can be recovered according to the normal rules of recovery (see VIII.3) or 1 point per hour with meditation (i.e. a silent and quiet place, complete immobility and no interruptions whatsoever).

 Casting time